JonthMM/Bachelor-thesis/README.md

 ### Results

 The output of the program is an updated Excel Open XML Spreadsheet (XLSX) file.
-This file can be downloaded from the, by the Image and its Container automatically created, Volume in the 'Volumes' section' of Docker Desktop.
+This file can be downloaded from the, by the command created, Volume in the 'Volumes' section' of Docker Desktop.

 ![volume.png](tutorial_pictures/volume.png)